Last Updated on 26/04/2024 by Denise Leo. Post first published on April 26, 2024.

 18. Pomeranian Dog Lifespan

-When you look at how long small dog breeds live, you’ll see that lifespan for a Pomeranian is longer than most others.
+When you look at how long small dog breeds live, you’ll see that the lifespan for a Pomeranian is longer than most others.
 A Pomeranian can live between 12 – 16 years.

 The figures I have mentioned are estimations because Pomeranians can lose their lives when they’re younger or older.
-If you do everything possible to look after your Pomeranian, including sufficient exercise, plenty of rest, high-quality food, plenty of love, and TLC, each day, then living a long, healthy life should be something for him to look forward to doing.
+If you do everything possible to look after your Pomeranian, including sufficient exercise, plenty of rest, high-quality food, plenty of love, and TLC each day, then living a long, healthy life should be something for him to look forward to doing.

 19. There Are Many Different Colors of Pomeranian Dogs